What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 The empty container is returned to the carrier's depot.
 Demurrage and detention fees apply if storage or use exceeds the free time.

-Sea freight is a multi-party workflow.
+Sea freight is a many party workflow.
 A single shipment typically involves:

 • Shipper (exporter): the party sending the cargo